Is your business ready to go global? We’re here to help.

 A commitment to a sustainable future

-Infrastructure continues to be a crucial part of our global push to make FedEx operations more sustainable.
-To find out more about our sustainability journey, follow us on LinkedIn.
-You can also head over to our Sustainability page for more sustainability tips and trends.
+Infrastructure continues to be a crucial part of our global push to make FedEx operations more sustainable, alongside our plan to deploy more zero-tailpipe emissions vehicles in the coming decade.
+To learn more about our sustainability initiatives across Asia Pacific, head here.